AxisCommunications/docker-acap/README.md

 ```

 They can also be copied to the `/usr/local/packages/dockerdwrapper/localdata`
-directory of the device using `scp`.
+directory of the device using `scp`,
+but this method will not cause the dockerd service to restart.

 ```sh
 scp ca.pem server-cert.pem server-key.pem root@<device ip>:/usr/local/packages/dockerdwrapper/localdata/